 - Docker — containerization

-- Railway / Render — deployment of production applications
+- Railway / Render — deploying production applications

 - GitHub Actions — CI/CD pipelines

-Over five years of commercial development, I have developed an approach that works equally well for early-stage startups and mature businesses with legacy systems.
+Over years of commercial development, I've developed an approach that works equally well for early-stage startups and mature businesses with legacy systems.
+From small REST APIs to full-fledged SaaS platforms with AI integrations, billing, and thousands of users.

-Before writing the first line, we analyze the business problem, identify potential bottlenecks, and choose the stack for the specific case.
-Monolithic Spring Boot or microservices — it depends on the scale and team, not on trends.
+Before writing the first line, we analyze the business problem, identify potential bottlenecks, and choose a stack for the specific case.
+Monolithic Spring Boot or microservices — depends on the scale and team, not on trends.
+I don't impose over-engineering where a simple solution suffices, nor do I oversimplify where a serious architecture is needed.

-Database design, REST API, authorization, integrations with payment systems and external services, deployment, monitoring.
-The client receives a finished product, not a set of components that still need to be assembled.
+Designing the database schema, REST API with documentation, authorization via Spring Security and OAuth2, integrations with payment systems (WayForPay, Stripe), Telegram Bot API, external AI providers.
+Deployment via Docker on Railway, VPS, or the client's own infrastructure.
+The client receives a ready product, not a set of components that still need to be assembled.

 The code I deliver is readable a year later without the author present.
-Documentation, clear package structure, test coverage for critical paths.
-Because maintaining the project after launch will fall to you or another developer.
+Clear package structure, separation into layers (controller → service → repository), separate DTOs and mappers, constants instead of magic strings, explicit logging for production debugging.
+Test coverage for critical paths — because maintaining the project after launch will be your responsibility or another developer's.

 Portfolio of works — webscraft.org/portfolio